arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

-`mars.txt` contains a single line, which we can see by running `cat`:
+`mars.txt` contains a single line.
+The `cat` command will display the contents of the file:

 ```console